-If you are the kind of person who finds their nemesis in the form of a snooze button, then this blog article is for you.
+If you are the kind of person who finds their nemesis in the form of a snooze button, then this blog article has been written just for you.

 I was recently leading a workshop on time management for the local branch of the mental health charity Mind in London.
 One of the things that came up was everyone’s love affair with the snooze button.

-Turns out we all had an issue with hitting the snooze button, wasting time in the morning, and the thought of getting out of our warm comfy beds left us with a feeling of dread.
-So much so, some of us went to extreme lengths to get a few more seconds tucked up.
+Turns out we all had an issue with hitting the snooze button and wasting time in the morning.
+The thought of getting out of our warm comfy beds, left us with a feeling of dread.
+So much so, that some of us went to extreme lengths to get a few more seconds tucked up.

-Waking up on time is essential for a successful, good day, because how you start your day is critical – start it off rushed, in a bad mood, berating yourself for not waking up on time… well it just doesn’t scream “I am someone who has got it together” now does it?!
+Waking up on time is essential for a successful, good day, because how you start your day is critical.
+Start it off rushed, in a bad mood, berating yourself for not waking up on time… just doesn’t scream “I am someone who has got it together” now does it?!

 Plus you know that it’s when you are stressed and in a rush, that you’ll make errors and bad judgement creeps in.
 So don’t do it to yourself.

-Let’s be honest too, what an utter complete waste of time the snooze is!
-Seriously what are you going to achieve in that 15 minutes of snooze time – are you going to be getting any extra sleep?
+Let’s be honest too, what an utter complete waste of time snoozing is!
+Seriously what are you going to achieve in that 15 minutes of snooze time?
+Are you going to be getting any extra sleep?
 NO!
-You are just bloody procrastinating and putting off the obvious!
+You are just procrastinating and putting off the obvious!

-Waking up when you intended, whatever the time, and not hitting the snooze button is something I used to struggle with – I envy, sorry I mean ‘admire’ people like my husband who ping out of bed when the alarm goes off, even at 5.15 EVERY DAMN DAY for cross-fit.
+Waking up when you intended, whatever the time, and not hitting the snooze button is something I used to struggle with.
+I envy, sorry I mean ‘admire’ people like my husband who ping out of bed when the alarm goes off, even at 5.15am every day for cross-fit.
 He’s an ex-officer in the Royal Marines so I guess his discipline is now second nature.
-But for us normal folk who cannot be going through the world’s longest and toughest military training course, I have some tips for you.
+But for us normal folk who have not gone through the world’s toughest military training course, I have some tips for you.

-This has been my personal goal of late, so I was more than happy to go off piste at the workshop and share some of my tips, which I want to share with you today.
+This has been my personal goal of late, so I was more than happy to go off-piste at the workshop and share these tips, which I want to share with you today.

 We’re programmed for instant gratification.

 Staying in bed is instant gratification, getting out into the cold is not.
-Even though the long term effects of not getting out of bed in time will lead to pain (wasted time, skipped gym sesh, telling off from the boss etc.), your brain’s desire for instant pleasure in the now is strong, so you have to override it!
+Even though the long term effects of not getting out of bed on time will lead to pain, wasted time, skipped gym session, a telling off from the boss, your brain’s desire for instant pleasure in the now is strong, so you have to override it!